Aries0331/GoGui_Install/README.md

 ############################

   what to do is:
-  open build.xml file and change line 27 to "<property name="osx.setfile" value="SetFile"/>"
+  open build.xml file and change line 27 to "property name="osx.setfile" value="SetFile"/" with angle brackets
   save it and run the command again then it should works
   you will see "BUILD SUCCESSFUL"